Understanding SQL Injection

 • Authentication Bypass: This attack allows an attacker to log on to an application, potentially with administrative privileges, without supplying a valid username and password.

-• Information Disclosure: This attack allows an attacker to obtain, either directly of indirectly, sensitive information that is contained in a database.
+• Information Disclosure: This attack allows an attacker to obtain, either directly or indirectly, sensitive information in a database.

 • Compromised Data Integrity: This attack involves the alteration of the contents of a database.
 An attacker could use this attack to deface a web page or more likely to insert malicious content into otherwise innocuous web pages.
 This technique has been demonstrated via the attacks that are described in Mass exploits with SQL Injection at the SANS Internet Storm Center.

-• Compromised Availability of Data: This attack allows an attacker to delete information with the intent to cause harm or delete log or audit information that is contained in a database.
+• Compromised Availability of Data: This attack allows an attacker to delete information with the intent to cause harm or delete log or audit information in a database.

 • Remote Command Execution: Performing command execution through a database can allow an attacker to compromise the host operating system.
 These attacks often leverage an existing, predefined stored procedure for host operating system command execution.
 The most recognized variety of this attack uses the xp_cmdshell stored procedure that is common to Microsoft SQL Server installations or leverages the ability to create an external procedure call on Oracle databases.